Comtesse de la Châtre

-Comtesse de la Châtre is a 1789 painting by Élisabeth Vigée Le Brun which is in the collection of the Metropolitan Museum of Art in New York.
+Comtesse de la Châtre (English: Countess de la Châtre) is an oil on canvas painting by Élisabeth Vigée Le Brun, from 1789.
+It is held in the collection of the Metropolitan Museum of Art, in New York.

 Description

-The portrait depicts Comtesse de la Châtre, wife of the Comte de la Châtre and future wife of François Arnail de Jaucourt.
+The portrait depicts the Comtesse de la Châtre, wife of the Comte de la Châtre and future wife of François Arnail de Jaucourt.
 She had a penchant for wearing white muslin dresses, both for daily purposes and for portraits.

-The artist, Élisabeth Vigée Le Brun, was a French painter who painted some 600 portraits in addition to landscapes.

 The work is on view at The Metropolitan Museum's Gallery 631.